|

 -

-there are sensory processing
+When there sensory processing

 Ear Protectors